zahur76/MilestoneProject_3/README.md

     ![database](static/doc/database.png)
     ![database2](static/doc/database2.png)

-### CRUD authorisation
+### CRUD authorisation and security features

 A user would have authorisation to update and delete any information uploaded by themselves except for the their username, and password.

+No registered user would be able to apply CRUD operations for any other user.
+This was done by providing jinja template logic.

 The admin would have authorisation to update and delete all uploaded user information present in the database.
-This was done so as the admin has control on what information was being displayed on the site.
+This was done so as the admin could maintain control on what information was being displayed on the site.

+The control center was only accessible to the admin by using jinja template logic.

 ## TESTING